tkonopka/SimpleTemplateEmailer/README.md

 # SimpleTemplateEmailer

-php class for a simple email sender
+SimpleTemplateEmailer consists of php classes with a generic template-filler and a basic email sender.

+## Implementation

+## License

+MIT